MariusAlonso/Irradiance-forecast-using-Fish-Eye-images/README.md

 In order to do so, a predictor algorithm is constructed.
 It works in two steps :
 - First, the current sky image is propagated : a prediction of what the sky will look like in one minute is performed.
 For that, the clouds are segmented from the sky image, a cloud motion vector field is computed, and eventually the segmented clouds are displaced according to this field.
 - Then, an estimator trained to compute solar irradiance to corresponding sky image is put to use.
-The estimator, in the form of a Multi-Layer Perceptron, outputs the desired solar irradiance
+The estimator, in the form of a Multi-Layer Perceptron, outputs the desired solar irradiance.

 This process is repeated minute by minute.